Parsifal Motif 14: Magic or Sorcery

 Prophecy motif, that of Klingsor's Magic develops from a barely defined fragment into a complete musical phrase.
 In its

-rebirths.
+cycle of rebirths.
 Or what Wagner called,

 that awful chain of becoming and passing away.
-He also compressed it into a shorter form, without the dotted rhythm, which we hear only
+He also compressed it into a shorter form, without the dotted rhythm, which

-in association with Klingsor.
+we hear only in association with Klingsor.

 It is clear that this motif has broader associations than just Klingsor and sorcery.
 Its first fragment appears when Kundry reveals that she has brought the balsam from Arabia, somewhere further than Gurnemanz's mind can reach.
 It may also represent the heathen lands beyond the mountains, or any place or concept remote from the mind-set of the Grail knights.
 We hear it again at the climax of the second act, as Kundry bends over Parsifal to kiss him; therefore it is possible that the motif represents sensuality, or even Eros; which according to Schopenhauer is the Will itself.